 If you include a library function that uses semihosting and also reference use_no_semihosting, the library detects the conflicting symbols and the linker reports an error.
 To determine which objects are using semihosting:

-- 1. Link with armlink --verbose --list err.txt - 2.
+- 1. Link with armlink --cpu=8-A.32 --verbose --list err.txt - 2.
 Search err.txt for occurrences of I\$use\$semihosting